DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcpreviewctrlimpl-class.md

  Um ponteiro para um documento, cujo conteúdo é visualizado no controle.

 ## <a name="m_clrbackcolor"></a> CMFCPreviewCtrlImpl::m_clrBackColor
-Cor de plano de fundo da janela de visualização.
+Cor do plano de fundo da janela de visualização.

 ### <a name="syntax"></a>Sintaxe